 The process of diffusion is suitable for the high-quality steel and segregation of serious alloy steel casting and ingots.

 - In the diffusion annealing, the iron and carbide will diffuse with each other.

 - For the diffusion process, a higher temperature is required and the steel has to be heated above the upper critical temperature.

-After the process of diffusion annealing the complete annealing or normalizing have to be done to refine the tissue.
+After the process of diffusion annealing the complete annealing or normalizing has to be done to refine the tissue.